 You will have many reports from the audiologist, physician, family-infant specialist and others.
 It helps to keep them organized for easy access and tracking progress toward your goals over time.
 Use a 2 inch ring binder with dividers to organize the reports.

-You and your family/infant advisor can talk about the kinds of information you will probably be receiving, but you will certainly need dividers for these areas:
+You and your family/infant specialist can talk about the kinds of information you will probably be receiving, but you will certainly need dividers for these areas:

 These are the plans that you and the rest of your child's team write to help guide each year's program so that it meets your child's individual needs.